OffchainLabs/stylus-workshop-rust-solidity/README.md

 ## Test script

-There's a test script available in [./scripts/test-all.sh](./scripts/test-all.sh) that performs all deployment and some tests on all 3 contracts.
-You can take a look at the different calls made to gain further insight in how these 3 contracts interact with each other.
+You can use the following flow for the most important actions:

-Alternatively, you can use the following flow for the most important actions:
+1. Create a copy (`.env`) and update the environment variables on [./scripts/.env.example](./scripts/.env.example)

-1. [./scripts/1-deploy.sh](./scripts/1-deploy.sh) to deploy all contracts
+2. [./scripts/1-deploy.sh](./scripts/1-deploy.sh) to deploy all contracts
-2. [./scripts/2-initialize.sh](./scripts/2-initialize.sh) to initialize the contracts
+3. Export all contract addresses in environment variables: ART_CONTRACT_ADDRESS, NFT_CONTRACT_ADDRESS, ERC20_CONTRACT_ADDRESS
-3. [./scripts/mintTokens.sh](./scripts/mintTokens.sh) to mint some ERC-20 tokens
+4. [./scripts/2-initialize.sh](./scripts/2-initialize.sh) to initialize the contracts
-4. [./scripts/mintNft.sh](./scripts/mintNft.sh) to mint an NFT
+5. [./scripts/mintTokens.sh](./scripts/mintTokens.sh) to mint some ERC-20 tokens
-5. [./scripts/getBalance.sh](./scripts/getBalance.sh) to obtain the balance of the minter
+6. [./scripts/mintNft.sh](./scripts/mintNft.sh) to mint an NFT
-6. [./scripts/getTokenImage.sh](./scripts/getTokenImage.sh) to get the image generated for tokenId 0
+7. [./scripts/getBalance.sh](./scripts/getBalance.sh) to obtain the balance of the minter
-7. [./scripts/transferNft.sh](./scripts/transferNft.sh) to transfer the NFT 0 from the minter to the RECEIVER
+8. [./scripts/getTokenImage.sh](./scripts/getTokenImage.sh) to get the image generated for tokenId 0
-8. [./scripts/mintNftFromTokenContract.sh](./scripts/mintNftFromTokenContract.sh) to mint an NFT from the ERC-20 contract
+9. [./scripts/transferNft.sh](./scripts/transferNft.sh) to transfer the NFT 0 from the minter to the RECEIVER

-Remember to set the environment variables in an `.env` file.
+10. [./scripts/mintNftFromTokenContract.sh](./scripts/mintNftFromTokenContract.sh) to mint an NFT from the ERC-20 contract

 ## How to run a local dev node